-If you’re like most adults who live busy lives, conventional school commitments might not work for you.
+Like most adults who live busy lives, conventional school commitments might not work for you.
 Studying full-time on campus like a young college student isn’t always an option anymore.
 When you decide to finish your degree online, your personal attendance may not be required, depending on your degree level, of course.
 Also, students who are continuing an online program do not have to consider housing.
 With zero university housing worries, you also save on housing fees.